 Sexual consent is a verbal go-ahead that tells someone, “What we’re doing with our bodies is OK with me.”
 It should be given before not only sex involving penetration, but so many other kinds of sensual scenarios, too.
 It’s an important part of getting down with anybody, of any gender or sexual persuasion, every single time.
-In fact, it’s probably the most important part: If you’re in a physical situation where the other person disregards that you’ve told them not to touch you how they’re touching you, what you’re experiencing isn’t sex (a catchall term I’m using here for “hookups of all stripes”), but sexual assault.
+In fact, it’s probably the most important part: If you’re in a physical situation where another person ignores you when you tell them not to touch you how they’re touching you, what you’re experiencing isn’t sex (a catchall term I’m using here for hookups of all stripes), but sexual assault.
 There are a plethora of ways to give and receive consent—and to refuse it.
 We’ll explore as many of them as we can here today.
 Is that OK with you?
 (Look!
 We’ve already begun!
 I wish it were always this easy.)

 On the whole, my decade-long history of bod-freaqing, etc., has been wild enjoyable.
 (I know, I am a very cool sex-haver, CHECK OUT MY COOL-GUY HAIRSTYLE AND STYLISH DENIM JEANS.)
 I’ve also had some less-than-sterling, and occasionally downright fucking awful, experiences with partners who didn’t seem to consider whether I was all right with what was happening between us.
 Here’s an abridged list of illustrative quotations from Remembrance of Bone Zones Past, my mental encyclopedia of belt notches (this is not to be confused with Proust’s classic literary masterpiece, which was definitely at high risk of happening here):

 • “I didn’t think you wanted me to use a condom.”

 • “Just relax.
 You’ll like it.”

 • “You were OK with it last time.”